lovac42/ReMemorize/README.md

 You can turn on the browser features in config options and have ReMemorize replace Anki's rescheduling methods.

 <img src="https://raw.githubusercontent.com/lovac42/ReMemorize/master/screenshots/config.png" />

-### Input:
-p - previous card
-\- (dash) - change due only
-m/d - month/date
-m/d/y - month/date/year
-n - interval and due to n days

-\-3 - change due to 3 days
-p5 - change interval and due of previous card to 5
-p-5/15 - change due of previous card to May 15th

 ### Configs: